-ApexSQL Complete is a free SSMS and VS add-in that speeds up coding, and improves productivity using features such as: auto-completing SQL keywords and code fragments, SQL snippets, auto inserting statements, text auto-replacement, and more.
+ApexSQL Complete is a SSMS and VS add-in that speeds up coding, and improves productivity using features such as: auto-completing SQL keywords and code fragments, SQL snippets, auto inserting statements, text auto-replacement, and more.

 ApexSQL Complete’s text auto-replacement feature allows users to speed up coding assigning and auto-replacement token, for common typing mistakes (e.g. Adress -&rt; Address), frequently used SQL commands (e.g. Create table), frequently used objects, etc. Note these are case sensitive.